 One thing to consider when working out with your baby is safety!
 And this is where I’ve found the most pushback on these kinds of workouts.

-Do not do bouncing movements with your babe.
-There is zero reason for you to do jump squats holding a baby.
+- Do not do bouncing movements with your babe.
+There is zero reason for you to do jump squats while holding a baby.

-Make sure to support the babes head at all times.
-This comes more into play when they’re very new and can’t hold their head themselves.
+- Support the babes head at all times.
+This comes more into play when they’re very new and can’t hold their head up themselves.

 The Mommy & Me Workout

 This workout can be done at any stage postpartum but you know your body best.
-Make sure to do your postpartum rehab exercises and focus on diastasis workouts before jumping into something so traditional.
+Make sure to do your corrective exercises for diastasis recti before jumping into something so traditional.

 As your baby grows and gets heavier, you may need to adjust your reps to be less intense.

-Perform all exercises back to back for the repetitions listed.
-Rest fully and then repeat the workout for a total of three rounds.
+Perform the workout by doing all exercises back to back for the repetitions listed.
+Take a rest at the end and repeat for 2-3 rounds.

 Squat & Press